 It’s no secret that our gut microbiome (a.k.a. all of the microbes in your intestines) and its balance are of crucial importance for our overall health and essential for our immune system.

 Well, we talked already about managing stress, so what’s left is diet.
 High-protein, wholesome, and diverse diet is the way to go (in my opinion).

 It’s just the most convenient and easy way to obtain a daily dose of healthy probiotic bacteria, which improves digestion, boosts your immune system, and helps your body to fight harmful microbes and yeast infections such as candida.

-Lastly, even though it goes without saying, I still want to point out that exercising and doing sports has major benefits for your health, especially when you’re dealing with an autoimmune disorder.
+Lastly, even though it goes without saying, I still want to point out that exercising and doing sports have major benefits for your health, especially when you’re dealing with an autoimmune disorder.